Wikipedia embeddings to enrich the data#

 When the data comprises common entities (cities, companies or famous people), bringing new information assembled from external sources may be the key to improving the analysis.

-Embeddings, or vectorial representations of entities, are a conveniant way to capture and summarize the information on an entity.
+Embeddings, or vectorial representations of entities, are a convenient way to capture and summarize the information on an entity.
 Relational data embeddings capture all common entities from Wikipedia.
 [1] These will be called KEN embeddings in the following example.

 We will see that these embeddings of common entities significantly improve our results.